Stanislav Voskresensky: Family

 He is married and has two daughters.
 His wife, Sveta Driga, is a model ("Girl of the Month" magazine "Maxim" in 2005), media personality, prototype of the heroine of the film by Andrei Konchalovsky "Gloss".
 She graduated from the acting department at the New York Film Academy.
 She starred in several domestic films ("Yolki-2", "1812: Ulanskaya Ballad", "Meeting", "Where the Motherland Begins", "S as a Dollar, Dot, Ji").
 Driga is the face of numerous advertising campaigns of famous brands, including such large companies as LG, Bosch, Tervolina, Samsung, Wild Orchid and many others.

 Hobbies

 Voskresensky is fond of short and auteur films.
 On the day of his appointment, the acting governor confessed to journalists that for him the Ivanovo region is, first of all, the birthplace of Andrei Tarkovsky, his favorite director Chairman of the Board of Trustees of the Shorter Film Festival of the Short Film Festival, which was invented by the politician himself.

 He blogs on Instagram and Facebook.

 Political views

 The Ivanovo journalist Aleksey Mashkevich believes that Voskresensky does not like the Soviet period of history.
 Apparently, this is why the governor abandoned the traditional event: laying flowers at the monument to Mikhail Frunze, the Soviet statesman and military leader, the creator of the region, on his birthday.

+Sanctions

+On February 24, 2023, Voskresensky was added to the U.S. Department of State sanctions list as a person involved in "carrying out Russian operations and aggression against Ukraine, as well as the unlawful administration of occupied Ukrainian territories in the interests of the Russian Federation," specifically for "mobilizing citizens for the war in Ukraine."

+On April 1, 2023, he was included in Ukraine’s sanctions list as the “head of a state body who supported/encouraged/publicly approved the policy of the Russian Federation aimed at conducting military actions and committing genocide against the civilian population in Ukraine.”